EmersonicsDLSU/GD-ENG2-MO-Engine-Features-Replication/README.md

 # MO-SCENE EDITOR
 Members (Brooklyn Nets):
-Emerson Paul Celestial\n
+Emerson Paul Celestial
-Aldrey Gaurana\n
+Aldrey Gaurana
-Joseph Christopher Santos\n
+Joseph Christopher Santos
-Eryn Tallador\n
+Eryn Tallador

 Go to master branch.
 The project can be cloned at the master branch.
 Main entry point is in the 'BNS_main.cpp'

 Navigating Around the Level:
 1. Go to the 'Scene Window'.
 2. Drag your mouse while pressing the right mouse button to rotate the camera view.
 3. 'WASD' are the keys to press for moving around the level.
 4. 'QE' to move up and down the scene.

 When Creating Objects:
 1. In the menu toolbar, go to the 'Create Gameobject' tab and select a list of objects you want to spawn.
 2. In the content browser, go to the mesh folder and find an object / mesh file.
 Double-click that file to spawn the object in the level.